zsparal/api-documentation/source/orders/overview.rst

    :doc:`Create Shipment API </reference/v2/shipments-api/create-shipment>`.
 Alternatively, you can use the Mollie Dashboard.

-   For some payment methods, shipping is required to ensure your will be settled for the full order amount.
+   For some payment methods, shipping is required to ensure you will be settled for the full order amount.

    You should ship the order within 28 days or the order will expire.